furtib/codechecker_bazel/test/README.md

 2. **Creating the BUILD File**
     - Make sure that all failing test targets get the `"manual"` tag.
 For example:
     ```
+    # This is a test I expect to fail
     codechecker_test(
         name = "codechecker_fail",
         tags = [